 “When it comes to parenting, a tiny shift in the way that we approach or interpret something can influence our experience of it, turning negative into positive.”

 “Like with most other situations in our lives, we have choice.
 Sometimes the current reality is so blinding that it takes personal intervention of some kind to slow it all down, just for a second, and take stock.
 When we are able to see the wood for the trees, we can navigate our way through the forest.
 When we change the way we see the world, our world changes.”

 10. Best foot forward

-Bernic’s To Be a DAD online coaching group runs for six months and members meet online twice a month for an hour and a half.
+Bernic’s To Be a DAD online coaching group runs for six months.
+Members meet online twice a month for an hour and a half.
 For more information visit www.successcoaching.co.za/tobeadad.